 Blood pressure test is one of the most common tests taken when you have a check-up or visit a doctor.
 The only problem is that many of us could go years without seeing our doctor, and many could be living with the problem without even realising it.
 Now there are a range of fitness trackers to measure blood pressure that monitor your blood pressure status throughout the day.
 Gone is the need to wrap a big cuff around your arm and be hooked up to a machine.
 Instead, these wearable monitors look just like a stylish smartwatch.
 They can even monitor your sleep patterns and your pulse.

-The tracker measures your blood pressure every few minutes.
+The fitness tracker measures your blood pressure every few minutes.
 If it gets too high, then the screen will notify you.
 Then you can consider how to reduce the pressure, whether it’s by consuming less salt, meat and dairy products or even doing more exercise or giving up smoking.

 If you’ve been diagnosed with diabetes, you might have to closely monitor your blood sugar levels throughout the day.
 Traditionally, the only way to do this has been to prick your finger with a needle and draw blood that can be measured by an electronic device.
 This process can be time-consuming, unpleasant and it can also often be very difficult to find somewhere private and hygienic enough to carry out whilst your away from your home.